-Compared to other ADHD telehealth options, Done puts more emphasis on a holistic and individualized approach to care.
-Their clinicians are all well-qualified and experienced in working with ADHD, and they aren’t just “an easy online source of Adderall”.
-Done is thorough in their assessments and makes sure to only prescribe patients stimulants when necessary, turning to their other forms of treatment when it is not.
+Compared to other ADHD telehealth options, Done emphasizes an individualized approach to care.
+Their clinicians are all well-qualified and experienced in working with ADHD, and they aren’t just “an easy online source of Adderall.”
+Done is thorough in their assessments and makes sure only to prescribe patients stimulants when necessary.

-While a subscription-based model can be costly, knowing that therapy and medication are combined within Done’s platform makes the cost a bit more manageable, and you know that the prescription is customized to you over time with all of your best interests in mind.
+While a subscription-based model can be costly, depending on how many visits you have a month, this could actually end up saving you money.
+Plus, you know that the prescription is customized to you over time with all of your best interests in mind.

 Done ADHD FAQs: What to know before getting started

-To make sure you have all the information you need before signing up for Done, we’ve answered some of the most frequently asked questions about the program below.
+To ensure you have all the information you need before signing up for Done, we’ve answered some of the most frequently asked questions about the program below.